GotoFinal/blog/_posts/2017-11-27-reflections-in-java-9-part-2.md

 ```cpp
 env->CallBooleanMethod(accessibleObject, cachedMethod, value);
 ```
-And this is whole code, we like I said before, it is good idea to cache such code, so at the end we will be using this code:
+And this is whole code, but like I said before, it is good idea to cache such code, so at the end our code should look more like this:
 ```cpp
 #include "com_gotofinal_blog_tricks_ReflectiveAccessModulesNative.h"